galaxyproject/galaxy-hub/src/admin/data-preparation/index.md

 If you still choose to do this manually, follow the instructions at [Data Integration](/src/admin/data-integration/index.md) to start, (**impact**: more than just a builds.txt file is needed to establish a new reference genome), making certain that your server has the necessary changes/additions to the [Data Tables](/src/admin/tools/Data%20Tables.md) model or use the alternate configuration file, then follow the guide here for the organization and execution of **data preparation** tasks in a local or cloud instance.

-# Rsync data
+# Data and indexes hosted at http://usegalaxy.org

 Using the Galaxy team's version of reference genomes and indexes can often be a good strategy for those working with both a local and the public **[Main](/src/main/index.md)** instance.
-More about our rsync server, the contents of the data snapshots, and what is published on the [https://usegalaxy.org](https://usegalaxy.org) public instance is at **[Usegalaxy.org Rsync](/src/admin/use-galaxy-rsync/index.md)**.
+All options are described here http://datacache.galaxyproject.org/.
+More details about the rsync server and the contents is at **[Usegalaxy.org Rsync](/src/admin/use-galaxy-rsync/index.md)**.

 ## What's in this wiki ?